 What’s a person to do?

-Cancer: The biggest, most current study is one I linked to above: “High- and Low-fat Dairy Intake, Recurrence, and Mortality After Breast Cancer Diagnosis.”
-This is the current darling child of the nutritional world, because it proves, PROVES mind you, that full-fat dairy will kill you.
+Cancer: The biggest, most current study is the one I linked to above: “High- and Low-fat Dairy Intake, Recurrence, and Mortality After Breast Cancer Diagnosis.”
+This is the current darling child of the nutritional world because it proves, PROVES mind you, that full-fat dairy will kill you.
 But there are some problems with this.

 But there are studies and reports on both sides of this issue–gazillions of them.
 All of them are associations.
 All of them are pretty much junk science.
 You remember associations, right?
 That’s where you see, for example, that people tend to lose their hair as they age at about the same rate and percentages as they develop arthritis.
 Therefore, of course, losing your hair causes arthritis.